Cimorene-Kazul/CSC120-FinalProject-D-DTracker/Instructions.md

 Skills: <List of skills with additional bonus in the form <bonus SKILL>>
 <Speeds in the format n ft TYPE>
 Languages: <list of known languages>
-Senses: <list of unussual senses>           Passive Perception <Passive Perception>
+Senses: <list of unusual senses>           Passive Perception <Passive Perception>

 Traits
 <Trait Name> (N/day) - <Trait Text>